 Accept-Encoding HTTP Header request, since it is very unlikely but it can even respond with

-406 Not Acceptable.But hopefully at the end you would not say to your client that there is a crawl performance problem on their site cause it is your crawler which doesn't support brotli and this is neither the client's nor the server's fault.
+406 Not Acceptable.But hopefully at the end you would not say to your client that there are crawl performances problems on their site cause it is your crawler which doesn't support brotli and this is neither your client's nor the server's fault.

 Another scenario can be; a web page which returns different content based on the perceived country or preferred language of the visitor, in other words the web page returns different content in different languages.
 Google call this as locale-adaptive pages.
 Actually it is the case of my blog http://www.searchdatalogy.com 3 different contents in 3 different languages; English, French and Turkish on the same URL can be served from it.
 If you send

 Accept-Language HTTP Header in French in your crawler's HTTP Headers to a website like mine, your crawl will be completely different than GoogleBot's crawl in most cases.
 Yes, sure Googlebot can set an